 Checklist: Cloud computing and the cross-border disclosure rule

-This concise guide includes advice about how the Cross-Border Disclosure rule applies to cloud computing, and the questions to ask of vendors/suppliers.
+This concise guide includes advice about when the Cross-Border Disclosure rule (APP 8) applies and when it doesn’t; how the Cross-Border Disclosure rule interacts with the Data Security rule (APP 11); how both rules apply to cloud computing; steps to take to comply with APP 8; and the questions to ask of third-party vendors/suppliers.
+Updated September 2021.

 Checklist: Risks to avoid when selecting and configuring CRM systems